NYCHA Next Generation

 Passive House approach figures heavily in our design process, and bears mention in the design narrative.

-As an early adapter of Passive House in NYC, Paul A. Castrucci, Architect has been a leader in implementing the strategy in the City,
+As an early adapter of Passive House in NYC, Paul A. Castrucci, Architects PLLC has been a leader in implementing the strategy in the City,

 specifically advocating for Passive House affordable housing.
 With steep energy cost reductions and short payback periods, Passive